 Year or period: 2006

-Twitter also, launched in 2006 and has attained an almost "cult-like" status since inception.
+Twitter also, launched in 2006, has attained an almost "cult-like" status since inception.
 Its ability to allow users to interact directly with celebrities was almost unheard of previously.

 Year or period: 2007

-To date, it has over 350 million blogs alone, wow.
+To date, it has more than 350 million blogs alone, wow.

 22. Businesses 'cotton on' to the power of social media